 How To Pitch A Tent Like A Pro

 First-time camper and not sure where to start?
 Or love camping and want to nail the perfect pitch every time?
-Whether you’re pitching up at home, on a campsite or on a deserted hillside, hear from one of our Core Experts and camping enthusiast, Matt, on the basics of pitching a tent and how to make the most of your time under canvas.
+Whether you’re pitching up at home, on a campsite, or on a deserted hillside, hear from one of our Core Experts and camping enthusiast, Matt, on the basics of pitching a tent and how to make the most of your time under canvas.

 “Over the years that I’ve been camping, I’ve discovered that there is no one way to pitch a tent.
 There is so much variety in terms of shape and size, and structure changes from brand to brand.
 However, there are some simple steps and basic principles to follow that make pitching a tent more manageable, whether you’re a first-time camper or passionate pitcher looking to spend less time setting up and more time enjoying the great outdoors."